-- (a) In a conditional zoning district, conditions may shall specify the uses proposed for the
+(1) In a conditional zoning district, conditions shall specify the uses proposed for the district; the location on the property of the proposed use; the number of dwelling units; the location and extent of supporting facilities such as parking lots, driveways and access streets; design elements of the proposed use; the location and extent of buffer areas and other special purpose areas; the timing of development; the location and extent of right-of-way and other areas to be dedicated for public purposes; the alteration of streets to mitigate traffic and environmental impacts; use limitations; and other matters the applicant proposes as conditions upon the request.

-(1) district; the location on the property of the proposed use; the number of dwelling units; the location and extent of supporting facilities such as parking lots, driveways and access streets; design elements of the proposed use; the location and extent of buffer areas and other special purpose areas; the timing of development; the location and extent of right-of-way and other areas to be dedicated for public purposes; the alteration of streets to mitigate traffic and environmental impacts; use limitations; and other matters the applicant proposes as conditions upon the request. - (b)(2) In approving a reclassification of property to a conditional zoning district, the Town Council may request that reasonable and appropriate conditions be attached to approval of the rezoning.
-Any such conditions should relate to the relationship of the proposed use to surrounding property, proposed support facilities such as parking areas and driveways, pedestrian and vehicular circulation, screening and buffer areas, the timing of development, street and right-of-way improvements, water and sewer improvements, storm water, the provision of open space and other matters that the Town Council may find appropriate or the applicant may propose. - (c)-Such conditions to approval of the rezoning may include dedication to the town or state, - (3) as appropriate, of any rights-of-way or easements for roads, water, sewer or other public utilities necessary to serve the proposed development.
-The applicant shall have a reasonable opportunity to consider and respond to any such conditions prior to final action by the Town Council. - (4) All conditions shall be recorded in the application approval and agreed to, in writing, by the applicant in order to remain enforceable. - (d)-Before filing an application for a conditional zoning district, the applicationapplicant(s) is shall - (5) encouraged to meet with the Planning Board Town Clerk or Zoning Administrator to discuss the nature of the proposed reclassification, the standards for development under the existing and proposed classifications, and concerns that persons residing in the vicinity of the property may have regarding the proposed reclassification, if known. - (e) -All applications must shall include an exhibit map/schematicconcept plan drawn to scale and - supporting text which will become a part of the ordinance amendment.
-The applicant application should for establishment of a conditional zoning district shall include at least the items listed below:
+- (2) In approving a reclassification of property to a conditional zoning district, the Town Council may request that reasonable and appropriate conditions be attached to approval of the rezoning.
+Any such conditions should relate to the relationship of the proposed use to surrounding property, proposed support facilities such as parking areas and driveways, pedestrian and vehicular circulation, screening and buffer areas, the timing of development, street and right-of-way improvements, water and sewer improvements, storm water, the provision of open space and other matters that the Town Council may find appropriate or the applicant may propose. - (3) Such conditions to approval of the rezoning may include dedication to the town or state, as appropriate, of any rights-of-way or easements for roads, water, sewer or other public utilities necessary to serve the proposed development.
+The applicant shall have a reasonable opportunity to consider and respond to any such conditions prior to final action by the Town Council. - (4) All conditions shall be recorded in the application approval and agreed to, in writing, by the applicant in order to remain enforceable. - (5) Before filing an application for a conditional zoning district, the applicant(s) shall meet with the Town Clerk or Zoning Administrator to discuss the nature of the proposed reclassification, the standards for development under the existing and proposed classifications, and concerns that persons residing in the vicinity of the property may have regarding the proposed reclassification, if known. - (6) All applications shall include concept plan drawn to scale and supporting text which will become a part of the ordinance amendment.
+The application for establishment of a conditional zoning district shall include at least the items listed below: - a) A boundary survey showing the total acreage, present zoning classifications and uses for the subject property and adjacent properties, date and north arrow: - b) The owners' names, addresses and the tax parcel numbers of all adjoining properties; - c) All existing easements, reservations, rights-of-way, and all yards required for the conditional zoning district requested; - d) Delineation of areas within the regulatory floodplain as shown on official Flood Hazard Boundary Maps for the town, including delineation of streams and associated stream buffers; - e) Proposed uses of land and structures.
+For residential uses, this should include the number of units and an outline of area where principal structures will be located.
+For non-residential uses, this should include the approximate square footage of all structures and an outline of the area where the structures will be located;